tellor-io/tellor-parachain-demo/README.md

 The launch process should conclude with a summary of the various network nodes, along with hyperlinks to launch network explorers for monitoring and interacting with the chains.

 ### Deploy Contracts & Initialise Chain State
-In a new terminal shell, use the `deploy` script to deploy the Tellor contracts to Moonbeam as well as perform required chainstate initialisation:
+In a new terminal shell, use the `deploy` script to deploy the Tellor contracts to Moonbeam as well as perform required chain state initialisation:
 ```
 ./scripts/deploy.sh
 ```